Registration of third-country audit entities

 Equivalence Decision from the European Commission can be found on the following page.

-To apply for registration, a third-country audit entity must complete and submit the relevant registration forms, including all applicable annexes indicated in the forms.
-The forms may be downloaded below, completed electronically and sent to the CSSF by email to email@example.com.
-These forms must also be signed and sent to the CSSF by post.
+To apply for registration, a third-country audit entity must complete and submit the “Application Form (LU)” with all applicable annexes.
+The form and annexes may be downloaded below, completed electronically and sent to the CSSF by email to firstname.lastname@example.org.

 The CSSF will inform the applicant on the approval or rejection of the registration application.
 The necessary information about the registered entity will be published in the register kept by the CSSF.